erikbuck/Unity3D_Examples/TwoObjects/README.md

-This project implements uses physics implemenst two "Guage" objects.
-This is an exampel of creating 3D user interface elemnts and using the Edity editor to connect two or more objects together.
-Note how the Cannon.cs script and teh PowerBar.cs script are used together.
+This project uses physics and implements two "Gauge" objects.
+This is an example of creating 3D user interface elements and using the Unity editor to connect two or more objects together.
+Note how the Cannon.cs script and the PowerBar.cs script are used together.

 - Up and down keys chnage the power of the cannon shot
 - "W" and "S" keys change the elevation of the cannon.